laurens24/tab-garbage-truck/README.md

 For more explanation / background about Git and how it's used, [take a look at this](https://info201.github.io/git-basics.html#what-is-this-git-thing-anyway)

+2. If you haven't already, create a project folder as a destination for your stale content

-2. Create a new Tableau Prep Flow, and be sure you're logged in to your Tableau Cloud site
+2. Create a new Tableau Prep Flow

 _Note: You must use the Desktop application of Tableau Prep Builder.
 Tableau Cloud does not currently support running Python scripts in browser_